CorbeauBlanc/NanoPlayer/README.md

  Interactions only with command lines, it can work in background (with '&') : call it once to play the music and call it again with different parameters to do other actions.

- So far nothing these are implemented :
+ So far these options are implemented :
   * -p : pause the music
   * -u : unpause the music
   * -s : stop the music (and end the process)